holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

     </html>
     ```

-Enter the `nix-shell` to make sure you have all the dependencies available:
+Enter the `nix-shell` to make sure you have all the available dependencies:
 ```bash
 nix-shell https://holochain.love
 ```